-A common application of Powers in fantasy games will be the casting of spells.
+A common application of Powers in fantasy games is the casting of spells.

-With regards to the specific wording of a given spell caster's Power, it is recommended that very broad definitions (e.g. "Magic") are avoided in favour of narrower areas of focus (e.g. "Fire Magic", "Illusionism", "Necromancy", etc.).
-This will help to keep the range of a given spell caster's ability within well-defined boundaries, and also ensure that their magic use has a distinctive flavour.
+With regards to the specific wording of a given spellcaster's Power, it is recommended that broad definitions (e.g. "Magic") are avoided in favour of narrower areas of focus (e.g. "Fire Magic", "Illusionism", "Necromancy", etc.).
+This helps to keep the range of a given spellcaster's ability within well-defined boundaries and also ensures that their magic use has a distinctive flavour.